Makeup Tips for Mature Women

 Liner: Avoid it for daytime use.
 If you do use it, use a quality product and go lightly.

 Eye Shadow: A more natural approach with eyeshadow can go a long way toward a youthful appearance.
 Toss the blue shadow you learned to love in you 20’s and try some natural colors: taupes and beiges, using the darker color on the lid itself and the lighter color below the brow, blending carefully.
 Avoid shiny or sparkly shadows.

 Lips: Muted colors are best, with a liner that is neutral or matches the lip color.
 If you use a long-wearing or matte lipstick, use a bit of gloss to soften the look.
 Lip gloss provides a fuller, “plumping” effect.

-Today’s baby boomer women want to have fun after fifty, and look great doing it!
-The best part is that wearing less makeup gives us more time to enjoy the really fun things in our lives, family, friends, and careers we love.
+Today’s baby boomer women are busy and active, and look great doing it…naturally!
+Leaning how to appreciate that less is more has added benefits: it gives us more time to relax and enjoy the really fun things in our lives: family, friends, and the careers we love.